70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 guns at the bar

 You may think you are doing the right thing by hiding guns and avoiding the conversation altogether.
 Still, those actions can and likely will drive the child to experimentation and unsafe exploration at their first opportunity.
-Replace curiosity with education, knowledge, and experience.
+Replace curiosity with education, knowledge, and experience and support the next generation of American warriors and responsible gun owners.

 Children and guns